 That being said, if you plan to blog for the long haul, and if you want your blog to reach a wide audience and make an impact, you have to be ready (and excited!) to put in the hours and do the work.

-I’ve been blogging for the past 18 years but there are hundreds of new bloggers out there who are around for a considerably less number of years but already killing it with this thing.
+Some of us have been blogging for over a decade now but there are hundreds of new bloggers out there who are around for a considerably less number of years but already killing it with this thing.

 Some have become published authors, others make 7-digit income businesses from their blogs, and some make considerably less money from their blogs but are living a life free from the 9-5.